openprocurement/openregistry.assets.bounce/docs/source/standard/asset.rst

 :sandboxParameters:
    string, optional

-   Parameter that accelerates auction periods.
+   Parameter that accelerates asset periods.
 Set quick, accelerator=1440 as text value for `sandboxParameters` for the time frames to be reduced in 1440 times.

 .. _decisions: